jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Cable’s **Advanced Cybernetics** power gives all your equipment everywhere the (X-Men) team affiliation for a turn.
 This makes it so you can play any equipment even if you don’t have a character that matches the equipment’s printed team affiliation.

 Plot twists without team affiliations can be played regardless of the team affiliations you have on faceup characters on your side.
 So Mysterio’s power means you can play any plot twist in your hand even if you only have, say, characters on your side.

+## Chameleon
+Set: Sinister Syndicate
+**Master of Disguise**
+Chameleon does copy the **Sinister Six** keyword from your main characters who have that keyword.
+It doesn’t do anything for him in the game because he’s not a main character – he just wants to feel like a real part of the team.

 ## Chimichanga
 Set: Deadpool & Friends